relab/gorums/doc/ordering.md

 Before the handler is called, Gorums creates a channel to receive the response message.
 When Gorums receives a message on this channel, it gets tagged with the same message ID as the request, and is then sent back to the client.

-The use of a channel to return messages from the RPC handler makes the handlers a lot more flexible than a function that simply returns a result:
+The use of a function to return messages from the RPC handler makes the handlers a lot more flexible than handlers that simply return a result:

 * Since the handler functions are executed synchronously by the receiving goroutine, we can ensure that requests are processed in the correct order.
 * You can still do concurrent processing of requests if you start a goroutine from the RPC handler.